sekR4/Code-Assistant-Tests/README.md

 I do the setup myself to not distract the model and to set some structure.
 Note: for each ai tool reference to files/folders via '@' or '#'.
 Don't just copy the prompt.
 Should help the model understand the context better.

+So for a replay, clone the repo and cd into the `img-to-text-with-<INSERT_TOOL_NAME>` folder and open VSC (Continue & Copilot) or Windsurf.

 ### 1. File Upload

 Preparation